git-lfs/git-lfs/docs/api.md

 ### Getting the content

 To download the object content, send an Accept header of `application/vnd.git-media`.
-There are two content types that the server can return.
-It is up to the server to decide how to send the data back.
-Clients should support every content type.
-The easiest is just `application/octet-stream`, which returns the raw content of the file.
+The server returns the raw content back with a `Content-Type` of `application/octet-stream`.

 ```
 > GET objects/{oid} HTTP/1.1